HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: Background

 Creative work requires creators to ideate, implement, discard, reuse, and recombine ideas until they reach their final composition in a ``reflective conversation'' with their work~\cite{schon2017reflective}.
 As creators often discard many useful ideas in their process, a longstanding goal for creativity support tools has been to enable ``rich history keeping''~\cite{shneiderman2007creativity} to support creators in recording what they have tried, comparing alternatives, revisiting and reusing prior versions, and communicating variations to collaborators~\cite{shneiderman2007creativity}.
 Currently, practitioners manually store rich histories of their projects for later inspiration and reuse via files, copies or layers~\cite{sterman2022CreativeVersionControl,sharmin2009understanding}.
 Layers can maintain partial-project alternatives~\cite{terry2002recognizing} but can be difficult to organize or explore on large projects.
 For example, with Photoshop Generative Fill, each generation produces a new layer with three alternatives hidden inside the layer (defaults to a chronological order) such that finding and reusing prior generations remains challenging.
 In addition, creators often need to flatten their layers to improve subsequent generations thus discarding their alternatives.
 We aim to support on-demand exploration and reuse of the history of alternatives.

-Prior work has explored using history for exploration and reuse in domains where code or parameters generate the image (\textit{e.g.}, for 2D creative coding, generative art, and image manipulation)~\cite{Subbaraman2023ForkingAS,Angert2023SpellburstAN,Rawn2023,Zaman2015GEMNIAS,terry2004variation}.
-For example, Parallel Paths added variations in place during parameter adjustment for image manipulations (\textit{e.g.}, degrees of application of the whirl filter)~\cite{terry2004variation}.
-More recently Quickpose, Spellburst, GEM-NI, and Subbaraman et al. explore approaches for branching and remixing alternatives in creative code and generative design~\cite{Angert2023SpellburstAN,Rawn2023,Zaman2015GEMNIAS,Subbaraman2023ForkingAS}.
-All such prior work focuses on parameter- or code-based authoring and does not yet address creative tasks that operate primarily on pixels rather than parameters (\textit{e.g.}, digital painting, photo manipulation, video editing).
-Pixel-based domains lack a clear structure for identifying salient temporal and spatial regions for replacement or reuse (\textit{e.g.}, what set of edits or brush strokes make up a salient scene lighting change).
-We explore the potential for history reuse in pixel-based editing by investigating prompt-based workflows that offer new structure (\textit{e.g.}, prompts and regions).
-We use the metaphor of a \textit{history palette} inspired by Sterman et al.'s formative work identifying that creators desire to use their history as a ``palette of materials'' for reuse.
+Prior work has explored using history for exploration and reuse in domains where code or parameters generate the image (\textit{e.g.}, for 2D creative coding, generative art, and image manipulation)~\cite{Subbaraman2023ForkingAS,Angert2023SpellburstAN,Rawn2023,Zaman2015,terry2004variation}.
+For example, Parallel Paths~\cite{terry2004variation} added variations in place during parameter adjustment for image manipulations (\textit{e.g.}, degrees of application of the whirl filter).
+More recently Quickpose~\cite{Rawn2023}, Spellburst~\cite{Angert2023SpellburstAN}, GEM-NI~\cite{Zaman2015}, and Subbaraman et al.~\cite{Subbaraman2023ForkingAS} explore approaches for branching and remixing alternatives in creative code and generative design. \changenote{While prior work has shown that parallel design exploration is beneficial~\cite{terry2004variation, Rawn2023, Angert2023SpellburstAN, Zaman2015, Subbaraman2023ForkingAS}, existing systems only support iterative design exploration workflows.} Furthermore, prior work focuses on parameter- or code-based authoring and does not yet address creative tasks that operate primarily on pixels rather than parameters (\textit{e.g.}, digital painting, photo manipulation, video editing).
+Pixel-based editing lacks a clear structure for identifying salient temporal and spatial regions for replacement or reuse (\textit{e.g.}, what set of edits or brush strokes make up a salient scene lighting change).
+We explore the potential for history reuse in pixel-based \changenote{image} editing by investigating prompt-based workflows that offer new structure (\textit{e.g.}, prompts and regions).
+We use the metaphor of a \textit{history palette} inspired by Sterman et al.'s formative work identifying that creators desire to use their history as a ``palette of materials'' for reuse~\cite{sterman2022CreativeVersionControl}.